aspose-pdf/Aspose.PDF-Documentation/cpp/advanced-operations/working-with-text/add-text-to-a-pdf-file/_index.md

 ## Get Text Width Dynamically

+[Aspose.Pdf.Text.TextState](https://apireference.aspose.com/pdf/cpp/class/aspose.pdf.text.text_state) class shows how to get text width dynamically in PDF document.

 Sometimes, it is required to get the text width dynamically.
-Aspose.PDF for .NET includes two methods for string width measurement.
-You can invoke the [MeasureString](https://apireference.aspose.com/pdf/net/aspose.pdf.text/font/methods/measurestring) method of Aspose.Pdf.Text.Font or Aspose.Pdf.Text.TextState classes (or both).
+Aspose.PDF for C++ includes two methods for string width measurement.
+You can invoke the [MeasureString](https://apireference.aspose.com/pdf/cpp/class/aspose.pdf.text.text_state#a084c1781028cd3483c82b4fd4cec4967) method of Aspose.Pdf.Text.Font or Aspose.Pdf.Text.TextState classes (or both).
 The code snippet below shows how to use this functionality.

 ```cpp
 void GetTextWidthDynamicaly() {